 Live baitfish are another terrific producer on the flats.
 Pinfish and grunts can be purchased at local bait shops or caught out on the flats and are best fished under a float to keep them from getting in the grass.
 “Whitebait” is a local term used to describe the schools of small silver bait fish that cover the flats in the warmer months.
 Scaled sardines (also known as pilchards) and threadfins (greenies) are the two most prolific species.
 Pilchards are the preferred bait as they are much hardier than the threadies, but both are equally effective.
 Baitfish are sighted on the grass or chummed into range and then cast netted and quickly put into a large, well aerated baitwell.
 Jack mackerel or canned cat food mixed with bread is a popular chum as well as bulk tropical fish food.

-Catching live bait fish on Siesta Key
+Catching live bait fish on Siesta Key in the fall

 In the summer and fall these baitfish are thick on the shallow grass near the passes.
 Loading up the live well with bait practically guarantees success for anglers fishing the Sarasota grass flats.
 Once the bait is acquired, anchor up-current of a flat and toss out a handful of bait.
 Repeat this every few minutes and if the fish are there they will show up in short order.
 Once the action heats up, slow down the chum flow; use just enough to keep them excited.
 I average one hundred fish mornings all summer long using this method.